effectivecore/core/readme.md

 that appears on this page.

 The system uses the more perfect "Plural" system.
-Using regular expressions, it's possible to describe almost any dependence of a part of a word on the numeric and non-numeric arguments which present in the phrase.
+Using regular expressions, it is possible to describe almost any dependence of a part of a word on the numeric and non-numeric arguments which present in the phrase.